Blood Test for Anemia: 8 Exams to Help Confirm a Diagnosis

-Anemia is diagnosed by evaluating the amount of red blood cells and hemoglobin circulating in the blood.
-Anemia is typically confirmed when hemoglobin is below 119 g/L for women, and 136 g/L for men.
+A blood test for anemia can be ordered by your doctor to determine the amount of hemoglobin and red blood cells in your blood, as well as evaluate different characteristics of red blood cells, like their shape or size.
+Anemia is typically characterized by hemoglobin is below 119 g/L for women, and 136 g/L for men.

 Hemoglobin levels are not the only parameter used for an anemia diagnosis, however.
 The doctor may also order other tests to determine why hemoglobin is low and to guide treatment.

-Anemia secondary to low iron levels can be confirmed by evaluating ferritin levels in the blood, as low levels of this substance are usually a sign of low iron.
-However, normal ferritin levels may prompt further investigation wit electrophoresis tests or even vitamin B12 and folic acid levels to determine the underlying cause of anemia.
+Anemia can also be caused by low iron levels, which be assessed by checking ferritin levels in the blood.
+Anemia with normal ferritin levels may prompt further investigation with electrophoresis tests or even vitamin B12 and folic acid levels to determine the underlying cause of anemia.

 Imagem ilustrativa número 1